-60 The analysis will be different where the lack of disclosure of material information occurred in the face of Corporations Act provisions requiring disclosure, eg Corporations Act 2001 (Cth), Ch 7 Pt 7.9 ("Financial Product Disclosure"); ss 674-678 ("Continuous Disclosure").
-See generally Beach J, "Class Actions: Some causation questions" (2011) 85 ALJ 579.
+The analysis will be different where the lack of disclosure of material information occurred in the face of Corporations Act provisions requiring disclosure, eg. Corporations Act Chapter 7, Part 7.9 re Financial Product Disclosures; ss 674-678 re Continuous Disclosures; see generally Jonathan Beach QC (as Beach J then was) Class Actions: Some causation questions (2011) 85 ALJ 579.

-the plaintiff acting differently from the way it did, thereby avoiding loss or damage?
-If so, then the defendant's conduct in remaining silent and not making the relevant disclosure will be characterised as having been misleading or deceptive.
+disclosure will be characterised as having been misleading or deceptive.
 Obviously enough, the undisclosed information as to which the defendant was silent, and which the plaintiff contends would have made all the difference had it been disclosed, must have been in existence at the relevant time and been information at least available to the defendant then, if not in its actual knowledge.
 The information which was undisclosed at the relevant time will have come to light later, perhaps only as a result of the court compelling disclosure.
 The question remains: What is the basis upon which the court decides that the plaintiff ought be taken to have had a reasonable expectation of receiving the critical non-disclosed information from the defendant?
-The answer, perhaps an unsatisfactory one, is that it all depends on the circumstances.
-However, as Hargrave J in ASIC v PFS Development Group stated, 61 particular attention is to be given to the relationship between the parties and the materiality of the information which is not disclosed.
+The answer, perhaps an unsatisfactory one, is that it all depends on the circumstances.64 However as Hargrave J in ASIC v PFS Development Group Pty Ltd stated,65 particular attention is to be given to the relationship between the parties and the materiality of the information which is not disclosed.

-In Demagogue,62 purchasers of an off-the-plan unit were successful in avoiding their contract of purchase with the vendor.
+- 40. In Demagogue,66 purchasers of an off-the plan unit were successful in avoiding their contract of purchase with the vendor.
 The vendor did not disclose in the contract, or otherwise, that it was in the process of seeking to obtain a necessary Road Licence to authorise it to construct a driveway over public land to provide access for home owners in the development.
 The trial judge found that the need for a Road Licence for vehicular access to the development was an unusual circumstance, and was unexpected for the purchasers.
 Had they been aware of the circumstances about obtaining the Road Licence and access to the site prior to their entry into the contract, the judge found that the purchasers would not have entered into the contract.
-The court ordered that the contract was void ab initio.
+The Court ordered that the contract was void ab initio.
 The Full Court agreed.
 Gummow J held that it was to be inferred on the evidence that the vendor's silence on the Road Licence matter was not the result of inadvertence.
-Gummow J found unobjectionable the trial judge's use of the expression "deliberately chose to be silent" concerning the vendor's conduct.63 It was reasonable in all the circumstances for the purchasers to have expected disclosure of the Road Licence by the vendor, but that did not happen.
+Gummow J found unobjectionable the trial judge's use of the expression "deliberately chose to be silent" concerning the vendor's conduct.67 It was reasonable in all the circumstances for the purchasers to have expected disclosure of the Road Licence by the vendor, but that did not happen. - 41.
+By contrast in Miller68 the plaintiff financier was unsuccessful in its claim against an insurance broker for damages because the broker had not advised the financier of particular features of an insurance policy which had made it ineffective as a security.
+The financier agreed to lend monies to a company to fund the payment by the company of a premium for an insurance policy against